basharatphd/my_software_dev_articles/article01.md

 # Cell Phone - An Implementation of Behavioral Pattern to Describe States

+### Note:

+This implementation is inspired by my article on CodeProject.
+For more information, visit the [original article](https://www.codeproject.com/articles/10128/Cell-Phone-An-implementation-of-behavioral-pattern).

 This project demonstrates the implementation of the **State Pattern** using a cell phone's state-based behavior as an example.
 The application models various states of a cell phone (e.g., Idle, Menu, Ringing, Dialing, Talking) and their transitions, based on events.

 ---